Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • 1 referee of your choosing.

-Select referees who have extensive personal knowledge of you and, as a result, are in a position to answer the CAF questions.
+Select referees who have extensive personal knowledge of you and, as a result, can answer the CAF questions.

 Note: We will not accept CAFs from family members.